Saltford Environment Group

 1148 2nd Crusade fails to capture Damascus.

 1148 Saltford Manor (link) built on estate then owned by the Earls of Gloucester and previously owned by Geoffrey de Montbray, the Bishop of Coutances (Normandy).
 Saltford Manor House thought to have been associated with Keynsham Abbey.

-1154 Henry II (King of England 1154 - 1189).
-End of Norman period of reign in England and commencement of Plantagenet dynasty (family of French descent from Anjou in the lower Loire Valley).
+Henry II marked the end of Norman period of reign in England and commencement of Plantagenet dynasty (family of French descent from Anjou in the lower Loire Valley).

 1161 Explosives used in warfare in China.